 Matt is graduating with a second Bachelors degree on May 1.
 That is 38 days away.
 Not that we are counting.
 This is one of the most exciting times in our lives and we face many important decisions in the future.
 Looking back over the past 8-1/2 years I see the impact of all the decisions we faced.
-Decisions about where we should work, how we should manage our finances, how to further our educations, where we should live, how we should spend our days and evenings, how should we renovate the house, and whether to start a business have made a tremendous impact on our lives.
+Decisions about where we should work, how we should manage our finances, how to further our educations, where we should live, how we should spend our days and evenings, how should we renovate the house, and whether to start a business have made a tremendous impact on our lives, we are excited with any change and looking forward to our new duplex apartmernt design.
 We are keenly aware that decisions we make today will affect our future and those decisions should not be faced lightly.

 But it is clear to me that one decision I made in life had an immense impact on who I am today.
 That was the decision to marry Matt.
 The decision of who to partner with in work and in life is more important than any of the smaller decisions you face.
 Any partnership – including business partnerships, long term roommates, and especially spouses – will impact every aspect of your life from education, to work, to family decisions, and ultimately to future plans.